Thursday, May 28, 2009

 I really must wear my glasses

 I read today on my yahoo page that those killer tomatoes are at it again.
 The headline read "Midwest tomatoes destroy homes...some roads flooded."
-But on closer examination, I realized they were tornadoes, not tomatoes.

 Where are those glasses when I need them!